 The orphanage director has also started a cobbler class for her students.
 The students that are learning this trade are quite talented and actually repair all the shoes worn by their classmates.
 In this way, the orphanage is able to extend the useful life of the students’ shoes and save money.
 The class is in need of more supplies in order to keep up with the demand of learning their trade and repairing their classmates shoes.

 Cooking Class Appliances – 3,580 Lei ($298)

 Cooking Class Annual Needs – 29,640 Lei ($2,472)

 Grand total: 36,725 Lei ($3,062)

-Thanks for kind donations: Mikhail Arkhipov, Anonymous, Priscilla Warren, Candis Guzman, Sabina Kier, Michael Maguire, Bill Ryerson, Treva Savage, Julie Humphrey, Damian Zadziorski, Camille Campbell, Gabriella Savelli, Mariya Carrell, CS&P Fiduciaire, Network For Good (On Behalf of Anonymous), Michael Hodgson, Laura Reynolds, Rebecca Rover, Just Give, Jessica Bailey, Robert Del Conte, Mawa, LLC, Supone Manakasettharn, Rochelle Sylvester, Mission Fish,
+Thanks for kind donations: Mikhail Arkhipov, Anonymous (in Jesus name), Priscilla Warren, Candis Guzman, Sabina Kier, Michael Maguire, Bill Ryerson, Treva Savage, Julie Humphrey, Damian Zadziorski, Camille Campbell, Gabriella Savelli, Mariya Carrell, CS&P Fiduciaire, Network For Good (On Behalf of Anonymous), Michael Hodgson, Laura Reynolds, Rebecca Rover, Just Give, Jessica Bailey, Robert Del Conte, Mawa, LLC, Supone Manakasettharn, Rochelle Sylvester, Mission Fish,